VLM Airlines (SHS Antwerp Aviation) has ceased operations (Bankruptcy)

 The decision comes less than a month after it was announced that VLM Airlines will cut off connections with Aberdeen, Birmingham, Cologne-Bonn, Maribor, Munich and Rostock.
 At the same time, the new routes announced from Antwerp and Ostend-Bruges to Manchester have been canceled.

 Bankruptcy of VLM Airlines (SHS Antwerp Aviation)

-VLM Airlines was resurrected by SHS Antwerp Aviation, part of the Dutch investment group SHS Aviation, after announcing its bankruptcy on 2016.
-At 30 October 2017, the Belgian carrier also resumed flights on the London City - Antwerp route.
+VLM Airlines was resurrected by SHS Antwerp Aviation, part of the Dutch investment group SHS Aviation, after announcing its bankruptcy in 2016.
+On October 30, 2017, the Belgian carrier had resumed flights on the route London City - Antwerp.